giorgi-ghviniashvili/giorgi-ghviniashvili/README.md

 I am a freelancer data visualization engineer working from Tbilisi, Georgia.

-Specialized on web-based interactive visualizations.
-Building complex and unique visualizations that shows insights of data.
+Specialized on web-based complex and unique data visualizations.

 ## Find me around the web 🌎:
 - <a href="https://ghviniashvili.com">Portfolio</a>